Archaegeo/Archaegeo-Orbital-Hud/UserSettings.md

 # User Settings
-Please see the User Manual at https://docs.google.com/document/d/13-Kz1pqbbIHq8HTFLVG1r58D9zxsJe8_eTXezuryfPg/edit?usp=sharing
+Please see the [User manual](https://docs.google.com/document/d/13-Kz1pqbbIHq8HTFLVG1r58D9zxsJe8_eTXezuryfPg/edit?usp=sharing) for installation and details on use